Shopify Vs. WooCommerce: Which One Is Best For You?

 WooCommerce is a widely used plugin and ecommerce solution for websites, so you know you’ll find a lot of support in the form of video tutorials, extensive documentation, and user forums.

 Unlike Shopify, WooCommerce does not have a 24/7 dedicated customer service support to help you resolve your problems fast.
 This could result in you taking more time to fix any issues you might have in running your store, and as the saying goes, time is money, and the more time you spend resolving issues, the more you risk losing sales.

 The Shopify platform is lauded for providing strong safety features for their online stores.
 All Shopify stores are protected by SSL encryptions which comes at no additional cost.
 This feature will help ensure that store and customer data cannot be intercepted.

-Shopify is also a hosted service, which means all site and store security updates will be running in the background.
-Shopify also runs a program wherein they encourages people to hack into their platform and awards them with bounties whenever someone finds any weaknesses in the system, altogether making Shopify safer and less easy to hack into.
+Shopify is also a hosted service, which means all sites and store security updates will be running in the background.
+Shopify also runs a program wherein they encourage people to hack into their platform and awards them with bounties whenever someone finds any weaknesses in the system, altogether making Shopify safer and less easy to hack into.

 Keep in mind that WordPress is a popular platform for hackers, making WooCommerce security a different story altogether.
 You will also be made responsible for all security updates and any added security measures will be at your expense.

 While Shopify makes it their responsibility to keep your site and your customers safe, with WooCommerce, the security of your site is ultimately in your hands and all aspects of security is something you or your developer will have to sort out.

 You won’t have to worry too much about growing pains with Shopify, because they built their platform with all types of businesses in mind, from large enterprises to small businesses that have all the room and potential to boom.